False pretenses: United States

 United States statutes on this subject are mainly copied from the English statutes, and the courts there in a general way follow the English interpretations.
 The statutes of each state must be consulted.
 Under federal law, obtaining money or property through false pretenses as part of a scheme or artifice to defraud, and using means of interstate commerce such as a telephone, is illegal under title 18 USC section 1343; the crime is usually referred to as "Wire Fraud."
 There are Federal laws providing penalties for false personation of the lawful owner of public stocks, &c., or of persons entitled to pensions, prize money, &c., or the false making of any order purporting to be a money order.

 History

-The first "modern" false pretense statute was enacted by Parliament in 1757.
+The first "modern" false pretense statute, the Obtaining Money by False Pretences, etc. Act 1757 (30 Geo.
+2. c.
+24) was enacted by Parliament in 1757.
 The statute prohibited obtaining "money, goods, wares, or merchandise" by "false pretence."
-The first general embezzlement statute was enacted by Parliament in 1799.
+The first general embezzlement statute, the Embezzlement Act 1799 (39 Geo.
+3. c.
+85), was enacted by Parliament in 1799.
 Neither of these statutes were part of the American common law.
 However, most states passed laws similar to the English statutes.